How to Sanitize Water In An Emergency

 1. Fill a pot halfway with water.

-2. Tie a cup to the handle on the pot’s lid so that the cup will hang right-side-up.
-When the lid is upside down, make sure the cup is not dangling into the water.
+2. Tie a cup to the handle on the pot’s lid so it hangs right-side-up.
+When the lid is upside down, ensure the cup does not dangle into the water.

 3. Boil the water for 20 minutes.
 The water that drips from the lid slides down into the dangling cup.
 This collected water is distilled water.